Tetiana-KET/online-learning-platform/README.md

 - Next/Previous Buttons: Navigate slides using left and right arrow buttons.
 - Looping: Automatically wraps around to the first/last slide when reaching the end/start.
+- Swipe is supported on the image slider on mobile devices.

 2. Autoplay: